Spudos/Pure-Drive-Fitness/readme.md

 14. A footer that has links to her social media accounts

+15. Have a hero image that is inspriational to users

 ## 3.0 Website Concept and Wireframe

 ### 3.1 Index